phildong/BehaviorTracking/README.md

 * matplotlib(2.2.2)
 * opencv(3.4.3)

-The following commands can be executed in your terminal to create the environment:
+Provided you have installed miniconda (see **Getting Start** repository for more details), the following commands can be executed in your terminal to create the environment:
 1. ```conda config --add channels conda-forge```
 2. ```conda create -n EnvironmentName python=3.6.5 mahotas=1.4.4 pandas=0.23.0 matplotlib=2.2.2 opencv=3.4.3 jupyter imread```